Skip to content Skip to footer navigation

 Considering the cost of other cast-iron Dutch ovens, I just can't see any other option being worth the money when this $30 pot delivers on every metric that matters to me.

 I am usually wary of buying uber-cheap products that are likely to have a short life and add to landfill, and the fact that some high-quality cast-iron Dutch ovens have a lifetime warranty is certainly compelling.
-But, overall, my instincts tell me that even if this pot doesn't last a lifetime, it will probably do a good job for the foreseeable future, so I'll definitely be recommending it to others.
+But, overall, my instincts tell me that even if this pot doesn't last a lifetime, it will probably do a good job for the foreseeable future.

 kmart_dutch_oven_food_stains

-After a year of use the Dutch oven has some minor staining on the inside.
+Over time, the Dutch oven has sustained some minor staining on the inside.

-When I discovered that my colleague here at CHOICE, Tracy, had bought the exact same Kmart Dutch oven about a year ago, I was keen to find out how it was holding up after a year of use.
+When I discovered that my colleague here at CHOICE, Tracy, had bought the exact same Kmart Dutch oven a couple of years ago, I was keen to find out how it was holding up.

-"It's very practical and I use it fairly regularly for a lot of meals like Bolognese, red and green curries, and soups," says Tracy.
+"It's very practical and I use it fairly regularly for a lot of meals like Bolognaise, red and green curries, and soups," says Tracy.

 "I have never put it in the oven to bake or slow-cook anything – I mostly use it just as a saucepan with a lid because it's nicer to use than a stainless steel pot.
 It's non-stick, it has a more even heat so you have a bit more control and it keeps things warm for longer, which is handy if you want to go back for seconds or somebody in the family comes home late for dinner."